SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSCustomerServiceAgent/HasChatNotify.md

 so.topic: reference
 ---

+# Bool HasChatNotify()

 Check if user has any chat notification

 **Returns:** True if the user has at least one notification setting on